 The differences aren’t enough to secure a win, and it’s another tie based on what size tablet you want.

-Aside from screen size, the next big difference between the two tablets is price.
-While the iPad Mini costs $400, the larger iPad Air steps things up to $500 — you’re paying more for the larger screen.
-You’ll add $150 to the base price to increase storage from 64GB to 256GB, and add another $130 to switch from the Wi-Fi only model to the cellular model.
+Aside from screen size, the next big differences between the two tablets are price and availability.
+The iPad Mini starts at $399 and continues to be widely available as one the latest iPad models.
+You’ll add $150 to the base price to increase storage from 64GB to 256GB and add another $130 to switch from the Wi-Fi only model to the cellular model.

-Check out our iPad guide to learn more about all the other iPads Apple currently sells, in case neither of these two are what you are looking for in a new tablet.
-You can also check out our guide to the best tablets for more options from other brands.
+Take a look at our iPad guide to read more about all the other iPads Apple currently markets, in case neither of these two is what you are searching for in a new tablet.
+You can also browse through our guide to the best tablets for more options from other brands.]